commontoolsinc/tutorials/state.md

 ```
 The `{characterName}` snippet creates a reactive node behind the scenes.
 This means the rendered character name is updated whenever the cell changes.

-You can now deploy the code.
+We can now deploy the code.
 See the section {ref}`deploy_charms` for how to do this.

 It'll look a bit like this:
 ![](./images/state_charname.png)